koenkivits/colorblindsim/README.md

 # ![ColorBlindSim](./assets/img/readme_logo.png)

-Color blindness affects approximately 1 in 20 people of the world population.
-ColorBlindSim lets you experience the world as they do, right from your browser.
+ColorBlindSim is a progressive web application that lets you simulate color blindness.
 [Check it out!](https://www.colorblindsim.com)

 ColorBlindSim requires a fairly recent browser to work.
 It has been tested to work in the most recent versions of: